-Herbs – I’ll define them here as plants we consume not for their calories, but instead for their medicinal, nutritional, spiritual and flavorful qualities.
-We tend to think of herbs as culinary (think: ginger, cilantro and basil) or medicinal (think: chamomile, lemonbalm and st johns wort) – though many herbs easily fall into both categories.
+“Herbs” means different things to different people, but I’ll define them here as plants we consume not for their calories, but instead for their medicinal, nutritional, spiritual and flavorful qualities.
+We tend to think of herbs as culinary or medicinal – though many herbs easily fall into both categories.

-While most of the common culinary herbs are grown domestically in abundance, we import the vast majority of the medicinal herbs we consume in the US.
+While most culinary herbs are grown domestically in abundance, we import the vast majority of the medicinal herbs we consume in the US.
 And this number is growing everyday!
-Plants are the preventative healthcare of choice for most countries in the world and until just a few decades ago, the same was true in the US.
-There is now a resurgence of public interest in safe and affordable natural alternatives to pharmaceuticals.
+Plants are the preventative healthcare of choice for most of the world and until just a few decades ago, the same was true in the US.
+There is now a resurgence of public interest in safe and affordable alternatives to pharmaceuticals and other synthesized products.
 Thankfully, there have been many humans, mostly indigenous, keeping the science and craft of herbalism alive – protecting the plants and the knowledge that we so desperately need.

 Herbs tend to lose their aroma and flavor, as well as medicinal qualities, when they are dried and improperly stored for long periods of time.
-The imported herbs you find in grocery store bulk bins are often grown on an incredibly large scale, harvested mechanically, dried in full sun and then stored in a warehouse for years.
-Not only can these practices be unsustainable, but they usually result in a very low quality dried herb.
+The imported herbs you find in grocery store bulk bins are often grown on an incredibly large scale, using questionable labor practices, harvested mechanically, dried in full sun and stored in a warehouse for years.
+Not only can these practices be unethical and unsustainable, but they usually result in a low quality dried herb.

 We care very deeply about tending the land in a way that not only conserves it but is truly regenerative.
 Our stewardship practices include :